chadwcarlson/metabase/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to change)

 ## Checklist:
- Go over all the following points, and put an `x` in all the boxes that apply.
-If you're unsure about any of these, don't hesitate to ask.
+ Go over all the following list, and put an `x` in all the boxes that apply.
+If you're unsure about what any of these mean, don't hesitate to ask.
 We're here to help!

 - [ ] I have read the contribution guide
 - [ ] I have created an issue following the issue guide